GSG-G11/Nova/README.md

   </a>

   <p align="center">
-    Website to Help developers practice and pass technical interviews with the help of our professional interviewers.
+    Website to Help developers practice and pass interviews with the help of our professional interviewers.
   </p>
     <a href="https://nova-practicing.herokuapp.com/"> Demo</a>
     ·